GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 This first step is all about getting started with the source data.
 Typically data is copied periodically from operational data stores, such as OLTP databases, CRM systems etc. to an *analytics data platform*.
-Many different methods exist for getting that data, either through pushes (change data capture streams, files being generated and forwarded etc.), or pulls (for example through running a query periodically to get the data).
-But for now we'll ignore all that and assume that somehow data has been collected from the source systems and put into Google Cloud Storage.
+Many different methods exist for getting that data, either through pushes (change data capture streams, files being generated and forwarded etc.), or pulls (running periodically a query on a database, copying from a file system etc).
+But for now we'll ignore all that and assume that somehow data has been collected from the source systems and put into a Google Cloud Storage bucket.

 > **Note** For the sake of simplicity, we'll implement full loads.
 In real world applications with larger datasets you might want to consider incremental loads.